Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgGrantPermissionResponse"></a>

 ### MsgGrantPermissionResponse
+Deprecated: do not use

 MsgGrantPermissionResponse is the Msg/GrantPermission response type.

-Note: deprecated